Rights and Licensing

-If a depositor requests the collection material be returned to them or made available to a third party, the depositor accepts all risks associated with the material after it leaves the NFSA.
+If a depositor requests the collection material be returned to them or made available to a third party (external loan), the depositor accepts all risks associated with the material after it leaves the NFSA.
 A formal agreement will be issued by the NFSA binding the depositor and the NFSA and must be signed by the depositor prior to release of materials.

 Where necessary, condition reports will be supplied by NFSA film or video technicians and additional technical service fees may be levied by the NFSA to determine viability of materials for reproduction work.

-Indigenous Cultural and Intellectual Property Rights Guidelines for the Use of Aboriginal and Torres Strait Islander Material from the NFSA collection including the Film Australia Collection (FAC)
+Indigenous Cultural and Intellectual Property Rights Guidelines for the Use of Aboriginal and Torres Strait Islander Material from the NFSA collection including the Film Australia Collection.

 The NFSA respects Indigenous culture, Indigenous individuals and Indigenous communities and recognises their ownership of cultural and intellectual property rights.

 Footage, audio and stills of Aboriginal and Torres Strait Islander peoples accessed from the NFSA collection are subject to the terms and conditions of the Usage or Licence Agreement in conjunction with the following guidelines.
 Non-compliance with these guidelines will constitute a breach of the agreement.